 You can renew online provided you do not have any unpaid traffic tickets or delinquency fees.
 This will be posted on your renewal notice.

-To renew online you'll need:
+To renew online, you'll need:

-- Proof of car insurance on file with the DMV
+- Proof of car insurance on file with the DMV.

-- Proof of smog certification on file with the CA DMV
+- Proof of smog certification on file with the CA DMV.

-You will need to provide:
+To renew by mail, you will need to provide:

 - Your registration renewal form.
 If your address has changed, print your new address on the form.